Article

 What is a Hybrid Workforce?

 By definition, a hybrid workforce is split (usually unevenly) between employees working remotely, and employees working at the company headquarters or office locations.
+This model allows organizations to support a blend of in-office, remote, and on-the-go teams, fostering a people-first approach that enhances employee experience and performance.
+Hybrid work offers employees the autonomy to choose where they work best, thereby aligning with the goals and challenges of modern businesses.

 What are the Hybrid Work Categories?